someparty/someparty/source/articles/2018-09-30-empty-husk.html.markdown

 [Watch: Daniel Romano - "Empty Husk" @ YouTube](https://youtu.be/trS3rdCzE34 "#")

 That wasn't the only bit of news from the Romano camp this week.
-London, Ontario's [Yeah Right Records](http://yeahrightrecords.com/) announced an upcoming split 7" between Ancient Shapes and the three-piece Turbonegro-inspired punk act [Dboy](https://www.dboylove.com).
+London, Ontario's [Yeah Right!
+Records](http://yeahrightrecords.com/) announced an upcoming split 7" between Ancient Shapes and the three-piece Turbonegro-inspired punk act [Dboy](https://www.dboylove.com).
 It should arrive this fall, with specifics to be announced.

 This split isn't the first connection between the two bands.
 Romano's credited with recording Dboy's debut mock-live record *Prove Your Love - Live in Belem*, and members of both camps call Welland, Ontario home.
 Dboy features members of the now-defunct local punk act [The Snips](https://www.facebook.com/thesnipsmusic/) and [Northern Primitive](https://northernprimitive.bandcamp.com/).